 As ECO is not a grant scheme, different companies or installers may provide different levels or types of support towards the installation of energy efficiency or heating measures.

 Euro Energy Group will always strive to offer the maximum level of support you’re entitled to.

 It is up to the energy companies to determine which measures they choose to fund, the level of funding they provide and the installer they choose to work with.

 The level of funding will depend on the measure type and a number of other factors.
 In some cases, you may be asked to contribute to the cost of the installation, our team can advise you further once you complete our online application.

 No. Any obligated supplier can deliver measures to any domestic premises in England, Wales and Scotland, provided the eligibility criteria are met.

-From 1 January 2020, all installers must be TrustMark registered businesses, or equivalent in order to deliver measures under ECO.
+All installers must be TrustMark registered businesses, or equivalent in order to deliver measures under ECO.
 If a company approaches you and claims to be an installer, always ask to see their credentials.
 You should expect to see the following certification to prove they are registered with a consumer protection body: